center-for-threat-informed-defense/attack-flow/docs/developers.rst

 Generate schema documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Attack Flow Library can convert the JSON schema file into human-readable documentation
+The Attack Flow Library can convert the JSON schema file into human-readable
-and insert it into ``standard.rst``.
+documentation and insert it into ``language.rst``.

 .. code:: bash

-    $ af doc-schema schema/attack-flow-2022-01-05-draft.json docs/standard.rst
+    $ af doc-schema schema/attack-flow-2022-01-05-draft.json docs/language.rst

 This is automatically done at build time when publishing documentation, but you may want
 to run this locally while modifying the JSON schema.